 Just as you go to the doctor for check-ups from time to time, your piano needs maintenance and care throughout its life.
 You may notice, especially if you have a keen ear, that your piano drops in pitch particularly during the summer and winter months.

 This is because your piano is mostly made of wood, and your wooden soundboard will contract when the weather is drier — or the heating is on — and this causes the pitch of the strings to drop.

+How much does piano tuning cost?
 While knowing the cause of your piano slipping out of tune might be interesting, sour notes will spoil your enjoyment of playing.
-To make sure you’re getting all you can from your lessons and practicing, your piano should be tuned on a regular basis.
+To make sure you’re getting all you can from your lessons and practice sessions, your piano should be tuned on a regular basis.

-With over 200 strings to deal with on an 88-key piano, a good job is quite an undertaking — so find a good piano tuner, and stick with them.
+With over 200 strings to deal with on an 88-key piano, a good job is quite an undertaking — so once you find a good piano tuner, stick with them.
 Your piano will thank you for it!